-S. No. Name of the trade and industry chambers/ associations Reach of trade and industry chambers/ associations (State/ National) Not Applicable
+S. No Name of the trade and industry chambers/ associations of the trade and industry chambers associations of the trade and industry chambers.
+Reach of trade and industry chambers/ associations (State/ National) Not Applicable

 2. Provide details of corrective action taken or underway on any issues related to anti-competitive conduct by the entity, based on adverse orders from regulatory authorities.